IronAR/ArmorResourcePack/README.md

 Add-on for the PirateCraft reosurce pack, for crews to have CIT custom armour design per crew.
 Official pack for Gameplay chagnes & event items/weapons is https://github.com/piratecraft/Resourcepack

+This can not be an auto-downlaodable pack, as adding these to the main pack would confuse and conflict with event items that are rare/aquired/haveabiltiies, this pack is is simply for crews to differentiate during PvP battles by wearing their Crews armour!
+This would be extreamly confusing to new players seeing people in custom armour, they would think its got special abilities!

 ## Rules for this pack
 1) One design & color of armour per crew, you cant have multiple designs and colors per crew.
 2) The name of the armour needs to be your crew tag